rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--join-as</code></td>
 		<td>User to perform join attempts as.
 If not set, joins anonymously.
 		    <br><br>If joining a cluster requires credentials you can a tell a node to read those credentials from a credential file, for the specified user.
-By using this flag you can avoid setting credentials in the command line you pass to rqlited, which can expose those credentials if someone has access to the process table.
+By using this flag you can avoid setting credentials in the command line you pass to rqlite, which can expose those credentials if someone has access to the process table.
 </td>
 	</tr>
 	<tr>